Crank of a partition: Basic result

 The concepts of rank and crank can both be used to classify partitions of certain integers into subclasses of equal size.
 However the two concepts produce different subclasses of partitions.
 This is illustrated in the following two tables.

 Ramanujan and cranks

-Recent work by Bruce C. Berndt and his coauthors have revealed that Ramanujan knew about the crank, although not in the form that Andrews and Garvan have defined.
+Recent work by Bruce C. Berndt and his coauthors argued that Ramanujan knew about the crank, although not in the form that Andrews and Garvan have defined.
 In a systematic study of the Lost Notebook of Ramanujan, Berndt and his coauthors have given substantial evidence that Ramanujan knew about the dissections of the crank generating function.